HazelnutParadise/insyra/Docs/DataList.md

 * **ParseNumbers:** Converts all elements in the DataList to numeric values (float) if possible.

+* **ParseStrings:** Converts all elements in the DataList to string values.

-* **ToF64Slice:** Converts the DataList elements to a slice of float64 values.
+* **ToF64Slice:** Converts the DataList to a slice of float64 values.
 Useful for operations requiring numerical data.

+* **ToStringSlice:** Converts the DataList to a slice of string values.

 **Timestamps:**